A flexible live-mixing tool for sound engineers that enables better interaction possibilities and more efficient workflows.

 There were times along the process where we felt a bit disoriented, being forced to take decisions with a vast amount of possible directions while working in a highly complex technical environment of product, usage, and ecosystem.

 For us it was helpful to, first of all, accept that it’s not about the easy linear way, that sometimes is important to take a step back, to break down the problem into small, solvable chunks and be even more intentional about your future actions.
-Especially in teamwork to be open about those feelings, to trust your college and embrace the holistic approach.
+Especially in teamwork it was important to be open about those feelings, to trust your colleague and embrace the process.
 We took a few rounds to define our problem properly and develop theses.
-It helped us to frame our scope and the constraints of the ecosystem, which made it easier to determine the product placement and specification.
+Framing our scope and the constraints of the ecosystem made it easier to determine the product placement and specification.